aws-samples/amazon-security-lake-ocsf-validation/README.md

 ## Examples <a name="Examples"></a>

-Below we can see an expected validation result by executing the script in the samples folder: path/to/samples/sample.py
+Below we can see an example expected validation result by executing the script

-	python sample.py
+The expected output from running the

-The expected output from running the sample is as follows:
+python validate.py -i "path/to/sample" -version 1.0.0-rc.2 -verbose true -eventclass api_activity -profiles cloud -filetype parquet

 		Validating Against Event Class: api_activity (3005)...